Medical Imaging Services

 Ultrasound uses sound waves to create images of your organs, blood vessels, and other structures inside your body.
 Because ultrasound is fast and does not use ionizing radiation, it is relatively safe.
 This makes ultrasound a preferred imaging option for children and pregnant patients.

 High-Frequency Sound Waves - Ultrasound uses a small tool called a transducer to send high-frequency sound waves into an area of your body.
 The transducer also receives the sound waves as they bounce back.
 The ultrasound machine interprets those sound wave echoes to create an image of your internal organs and tissues.
-Ultrasound images are obtained in real-time, which allows evaluation of dynamic processes such as heart contraction, blood flow, and stomach emptying.
+Ultrasound images are obtained in real-time, which allows the evaluation of dynamic processes such as heart contraction, blood flow, and stomach emptying.

-Doppler Ultrasound - This type of ultrasound measures the change in pitch of the ultrasound waves with motion, which enables evaluation of blood flowing in veins and arteries.
+Doppler Ultrasound - This type of ultrasound measures the change in pitch of the ultrasound waves with motion, which enables the evaluation of blood flowing in veins and arteries.
 Doppler ultrasound can also be used to check for heart motion very early in pregnancy.

 For additional information about specific tests, please follow the links below:

 Painless and fairly quick, X-rays give you and your health care provider a look inside your body.
-They are a simple, non-invasive, and quick way to help spot broken bones, foreign objects, and even disease in certain parts of your body.
+They are a simple, non-invasive, and quick way to help spot broken bones, foreign objects, and even diseases in certain parts of your body.

 Dense and Soft Tissue - X-rays use a small amount of radiation to provide images of your body.
 As the radiation passes through, denser structures (like bones) block the radiation, while soft tissue (like the lungs) does not.
 A digital X-ray sensor captures the X-rays that pass through, leaving an image that can show abnormalities such as bone fractures, foreign objects, and pneumonia.

-Fluoroscopy - While standard X-ray takes still images, fluoroscopy allows real-time imaging with live X-rays.
+While standard X-ray takes still images, fluoroscopy allows real-time imaging with live X-rays.
 At Bellingham Advanced Medical Imaging, we primarily use fluoroscopy when injecting contrast for patients receiving an MRI or CT scan, this procedure is known as arthrography.

 NOTE: The information contained within this website should not be considered medical advice and is not intended to replace the consultation of one of our qualified radiologists.
 Skagit Radiology has compiled this information to the best of its ability; however, it is possible there may be more current information following the posting of this information.
 Please consult your physician and/or radiologist for information about your particular situation.